nashville-software-school/prompt-workshop-1/01-introduction/chapters/PRODUCT_DEVELOPMENT.md

 Since an LLM like ChatGPT is a great resource for getting your creative juices flowing, here's an actual conversation that was had to help a product designer for a major food brand to come up with an idea for a new product.

+After you read this conversation, you are given a sample scenario to try it out for yourself.

 ## Providing Initial Context

 First, the age range of the target audience was determined.
 Just a conversation prompt that you might ask any expert in a field.